AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems/CreatingChurnRedZoneDetectionModel.md

 ```

-If you want to add more data instead of relying on the initial data point, you actually can and this will improve the prediction accuracy.
-But keep in mind that this means you have to store more data.
+Note that you must store a full set of data points for this to work.
 I recommend that for every 30 seconds, you store a new entry.
 Below, I will show how it is done.

 ```lua